Teh Tarik (Delicious Frothy, Milky Tea)

 What is Teh Tarik?

 It’s tea with milk, for starters.
 But that’s only half of it.
-It hailed from India a long, long time ago, and is something mainly sold by the Tamil Muslim drink stall owners.
+It hailed from India a long, long time ago, and is something mainly sold by the Tamil Muslim drink stall owners in Singapore and Malaysia.

 The name is in Malay, so let’s break it down: